cyberturtl/flpoly-roboticsproject/README.md

 # static code vs. mobile code
-static code is a simple arduino script which maps the servos of the robot arm to a currated loop of movements for picking up the duck and placing it into a box on its opposing side. mobile code is a an arduino script which takes advantage of the bluetooth capabilities of our setup and allows for control of the arm using the android app provided within the guide.
+static code is a simple arduino script which maps the servos of the robot arm to a currated loop of movements for picking up the duck and placing it into a box on its opposing side.

+mobile code is a an arduino script which takes advantage of the bluetooth capabilities of our setup and allows for control of the arm using the android app provided within the guide.

-- both of these scripts are arduino scripts and show be direct uploads to an arduino board of your choice.
+- both of these scripts are arduino scripts and show be direct uploads to an arduino board of your choice, look for the (.ino) files.